Composite & Dental Bonding in Kitchener, ON

-Composite bonding is a technique used to improve the aesthetic appearance of your teeth.
+Composite bonding is a technique that can improve the aesthetic appearance of your teeth.
 Using tooth-coloured filling material, we can change the overall colour and shape of your teeth according to your aesthetic preferences.
-Patients commonly choose bonding for the following reasons:
+Bonding can:

-- To make the colour of their teeth more uniform
+- Make the colour of your teeth more uniform

-- To conceal spots, non-removable stain, and other irregularities
+- Conceal spots, non-removable stain, and other irregularities on your teeth

-- To provide a uniform texture to their teeth and cover rough and/or sharp contours
+- Provide a uniform texture to your teeth and cover rough or sharp contours

-- To close gaps or spaces between front teeth
+- Eliminate gaps or spaces between front teeth

-- To provide an even or flat incisal edge to chipped or worn front teeth
+- Provide an even or flat edge to conceal front tooth wear and chipping

 - A cost-effective means to improving your smile